pran-avk/IndianStockPricePredictor/README.md

 run the predict_stock.py and give the name of the stock to be predicted **Warning: This Model need to be Updated daily before running the predict_stock.py** **running pipelines.py Updates the Model**
+**models and data are created automatically once the pipelines.py is made to run**

 ## Hope you like it 😊